barrelstrength/sprout-docs/docs/seo/block-robots-on-dev-site.md

+---
+date: 2018-06-25
+description: There are various methods to block robots from indexing your website.
+The Moz article 'Robots.txt and Meta Robots' discusses some of the methods in greater detail.
+---

 # Block Search Robots

 There are various methods to block robots from indexing your website.
 The Moz article [Robots.txt and Meta Robots](https://moz.com/learn/seo/robotstxt) discusses some of the methods in greater detail.